User Friendly: Mike Floyd

 Mike is the System Administrator of the strip and is responsible for the smooth running of the network at the office.
 He's bright but prone to fits of anxiety.
 His worst nightmare is being locked in a room with a sweaty Windows 95 programmer and no hacking weapons in sight.
 He loves hot ramen straight out of a styrofoam cup.

 Miranda Cornielle

 Miranda is a trained systems technologist, an experienced UNIX sysadmin, and very, very female.
 Her technical abilities unnerve the other techs, but her obvious physical charms compel them to stare at her, except for Pitr, who is convinced she is evil.
 Although she has few character flaws, she does express sadistic tendencies, especially towards marketers and lusers.
 Miranda finds Dust Puppy adorable.

-She and A.J. are now dating, although she was previously frustrated by his inability to express himself and his love for her.
+She and A.J. are dating as of September 16, 2005, although she was previously frustrated by his inability to express himself and his love for her.
 This comes after years of missed opportunities and misunderstandings, such as when A.J. poured his feelings into an email and Miranda mistook it for the ILOVEYOU email worm and deleted it unread.